jeevanu345/macOS-automation/README.md

-# 🍎 macOS File Automation Script – by Haris
+# 🍎 macOS File Automation Script –

 Ever wished your Mac could do boring file tasks *automagically* every day? 🪄
 This little project is for you!